codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Paddings-e5aa.md

 In this section we will see paddings in depth.

 Paddings are the spaces from the outer edge of your content to the inner edge of the border.
-They are used to put space around your text mainly.
+They are used mainly to put space around your text.

 There are multiple ways of defining paddings, and they follow the same logic as margins.